 Renewing your registration

 We will send you a renewal application form before your food premises registration expires.

 When you receive it, you must promptly check the details, complete the form and return it to Auckland Council.

 Your renewal letter will advise on how you can pay for your registration renewal.

-Include copies of all Food Hygiene Certificates with your application.
+For food businesses under Food Hygiene Regulations 1974 include copies of all Food Hygiene Certificates with your application.
 The number of certificates held by a food premises may affect the grade and registration fee for the following year.

-Contact us if you require a replacement form.
+For all other food businesses contact us if you require a replacement form.

 Fees and refunds